spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 import InfoBox from 'shared/components/InfoBox';
 import PointsOfInterest from 'shared/components/common/PointOfInterest';

-# Deploy a Cluster with Palette
+# Deploy a Cluster

-Palette is designed with the intention to allow you to create and manage Kubernetes clusters in any environment with minimal overhead.
-Palette makes this possible for application authors, application developers, and system administrators that want to deploy a containerized application to a Kubernetes environment.
+Palette is designed to help you create and manage Kubernetes clusters in any environment with minimal overhead.
+Palette makes this possible for application authors and system administrators that want to deploy a containerized application to a Kubernetes environment.

-Palette's *Cluster Profile* component allows you to customize the cluster infrastructure stack you prefer in a reusable and repeatable way.
+Palette's *Cluster Profile* component allows you to customize the cluster infrastructure stack you prefer into a declerative and reusable manner.
 Palette uses a cluster profile when creating a host cluster.
-The cluster profile is combined with infrastructure configurations such as cluster size and placement configuration to create a final manifest to provision a cluster based on your preferred cloud provider.
+The cluster profile is combined with infrastructure configurations such as cluster size and placement configuration to create a final manifest to provision a host cluster based on your preferred infrastructure provider.

 This tutorial will teach you how to deploy a host cluster through Palette in the following public cloud providers - Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP).
 You can deploy the cluster from the Palette console or use Infrastructure as Code (IaC) through Terraform.
 You will learn about *Cluster Mode*, *and Cluster Profiles*,  and understand how they enable you to deploy applications to Kubernetes quickly with minimal effort but with a high degree of customization.